The Role Of Nuts And Seeds In Prehistoric Diets

 Tryptophan And Tyrosine

 Two other amino acids are especially useful to the brain.
 These are tryptophan and tyrosine.
 They affect neurotransmitters or chemicals within the brain, which, in turn, produce mood changes.
-Tryptophan stimulates serotonin, the neurotransmitter that causes a sense of relaxation.
+Tryptophan stimulates the production of serotonin, the neurotransmitter that induces a sense of relaxation.
 Conversely, for sharpening brain concentration, tyrosine is needed.
 It triggers the neurotransmitters norepinephrine and dopamine.
-They are considered the “alertness chemicals” in that they assist the brain to think and react more quickly.
+They are considered “alertness chemicals” because they help the brain think and react more quickly.

-Almonds, chestnuts, peanuts, pecans, and walnuts have more tryptophan for relaxing the body.
+Almonds, chestnuts, peanuts, pecans, and walnuts are rich in tryptophan, which helps relax the body.
 So, if you want to unwind after a hard day at work or play, snack on any of these.
 On the other hand, if you’re driving long distances at night or taking a test, both require enhanced mental alertness.
 You’ll want to munch on Brazil nuts, cashews, hazelnuts, macadamias, pine nuts, and pistachios.

 Trace Elements for the Body